IDArnhem/open-sound-control/PITCHME.md

 ---
 ### Love OSC because...

-There are many reasons to love OSC, but by far the one reason I find relevant to you is that it allows you to decouple the interaction from the result of that interaction.
-Enabling you to test different interactions quickly without having to change the outcome.
+There are many reasons to love OSC, but by far the one reason I find relevant to us is that it allows us to decouple the interaction from the result of that interaction.
+Enabling us to test different interactions quickly without having to change the outcome.
 So it nables two design/make processes to be made in parallel, potentially by different people.
-All they have to do is agree on the protocol.
+All they have to do is agree on the protocol or _message map_.
 ---
 ### Love OSC because...